YatesyTea/YatesyTea/README.md

 # Daniel Yates
 <img src="README.resources/blossoms.jpeg" alt="Blossoms">

-# JavaScript Developer for Cambridge Kinetics
+# Software Test Engineer for Cambridge Kinetics
 💬 Enquire about help with open source or charity projects </br> 📫 How to reach me: [Email](mailto:yates.dev@outlook.com), [LinkedIn.](https://www.linkedin.com/in/yates-dev/) </br>

 ## Currently Upskiling In 📚
+* Test Development with Playwright for a new application [Kinabase](https://app.kinabase.com).
 * React / Vue through current position.
-* Svelte/kit through personal projects such as [Poem of the Day Page](https://stooti-poems-app.vercel.app/)
+* Svelte/kit through personal projects such as [Poem of the Day Page](https://stooti-poems-app.vercel.app/).
-* Test Development with Playwright for a new application [Kinabase](https://app.kinabase.com)
 * AWS through the AWS Skill Builder Certification.

 ## Other Skills